stayhsfLee/stayhsf.github.io/source/_posts/Best-practice-to-write-jenkins-pipeline.md

 - jenkins
 ---

-Summary Tips
+#Summary Tips
----

 1. use workflow control to make your pipeline much more easy-understanding.
 2. use parameters to make you pipeline easy to migrate.
 3. use global variables to define your const variables.

-Use Parameters to get your pipeline easy to migrate
 ---
+##Use Parameters to get your pipeline easy to migrate

 [Jenkins Parameters Syntax](https://jenkins.io/doc/book/pipeline/syntax/#parameters)